Dave-team/Knowledge-base/Project management.md

     - Email is sent but no reply: follow up on Slack few days after
     - Really important: send email and directly follow up in Slack
 - A big part of the job is managing expectation.
 You have responsibilities but so do their team.
 Make sure this is clearly defined.
+- Always keep your stakeholders up to date on any changes in the state of your tickets.

+## Stakeholder intro meetings
+- Introductions: role, focus, how long at company, previous experience
+- Overview of data stack and tools
+- Team structure: centralized supporting the business
+- Operating model with the business - we collect requirements, deliver incremental, collect feedback and repeat
+- How we work:
+  - Ticketing system
+  - Quarterly reviews
+  - Future team focus

+## Project kickoff
+- Write email to relevant stakeholders that we want to kick off.
+These are the open questions.
+If they agree, we can book something next week.
+- If there are any concerns, check in with those people.
+Are these things we’d need to figure out before kick-off?
+Some people hold the power to block a project - these are 'grenades' and you don't them to explore
+- Those who didn't respond, quickly reach out over Slack and ask if they're okay for the kickoff

 ## Scrum
 The most popular project management methodology that follows agile principles.